 So, why don’t we learn some yoga exercises that work best for bipolar disorder?
 Check them out below.

-Yoga Exercises For Bipolar Disorder
+7 Best Poses In Yoga For Bipolar Disorder

 Yoga offers therapeutic poses that calm the mind.
 They divert the mind of the bipolar patient and channelize his thoughts in a positive direction.